Frequently Asked Questions

 - Spa treatments

-- Private game drive vehicles (unless staying in the Royal Suites or Africa House)
+- Private game drive vehicles (unless staying in the Royal Suites, Africa House or The Farmhouse)

 - Kosher services